Cannabis political parties: New Zealand

 In New Zealand, the Aotearoa Legalise Cannabis Party ran for the first time in 1996.
 They have never had any Members of Parliament, but have averaged around 1% of the popular vote - one fifth of what is necessary to gain MPs under New Zealand's proportional representation system.
 A former member, Nándor Tánczos, was an MP as part of the New Zealand Green Party (1999–2008).
 (He was also New Zealand's first ever Rastafarian Member of Parliament).
 The party had candidates in the 2008 general election.

 The Green Party of Aotearoa New Zealand said that if it formed a government in the 2017 election it would legalise cannabis.
 "Under its proposal, people would be able to legally grow and possess marijuana for personal use".
 The party said it would also "urgently amend the law so sick people using medicinal marijuana were not penalised".
 The party negotiated its involvement in the Sixth Labour Government of New Zealand, which included securing a referendum on the legalisation of cannabis in New Zealand.
 The legalisation of cannabis in New Zealand was narrowly rejected in the 2020 New Zealand cannabis referendum.

 The former leader of the ACT Party Don Brash has spoken out in favour of decriminalizing cannabis.

 Norway

 On 22 September 2009, the political party DnC or Det norske Cannabispartiet was registered in Stavanger by Even Ganja Helland and Sigbjørn Eskeland, both from Jørpeland, Norway.

+Philippines

+In the Philippines, the Medical Cannabis Party, also known as (MedCann), is the first medical cannabis party in Asia.
+Launched on April 20, the party has established chapters in major cities across the Philippines.The party supports industrial hemp, cannabis in medicinal practices, and the eradication of criminal records of those with possession charges.

 Spain

 In Spain, the Partido Cannabis participated in the 2004 Spanish general election, by standing candidates for seats in the Cortes in three provinces, (Valencia, Alicante and Valladolid).
 They scored between 0.35% and 1.11% of votes cast.
+It was dissolved in 2007.

+Between 2007 and 2021, the party RCN-NOK was active only in the Navarra region.
+After 2021, Luz Verde, a new nationwide cannabis political party, was created.